Abbott Laboratories: 2013–present

 In September 2021, Abbott acquired Walk Vascular, LLC.

 In January 2022, Abbott introduced Lingo, a line of consumer biowearable sensors that collects a range of biological readings to optimize exercise and nutrition regimens.

+Following the 2022 Russian invasion of Ukraine, Abbott Laboratories continued its business operations in Russia while suspending non-essential activities such as new investments and advertising.
+Research from Yale School of Management evaluating corporate responses to the invasion placed Abbott in the "Buying Time" category with a "Grade D" rating, indicating that it postponed future investments and marketing while continuing substantive business in Russia.

 In May 2022, Abbott received 510(k) clearance from the FDA for FreeStyle Libre 3, the latest version of its continuous glucose monitor.

 In August 2022, Abbott received FDA approval for Proclaim Plus, a multi-use spinal cord stimulation system designed to target chronic pain.
 The Proclaim Plus system is capable of treating six independent pain sites and has a recharge-free battery life of up to 10 years.

 In October 2022, Abbott received EUA from the FDA for its real-time PCR test Alinity m MPXV; this marks the first FDA emergency authorization for commercial monkeypox testing.

-Today, Abbott operates in over 160 countries.
+In April 2023, the company acquired Cardiovascular Systems, developer of an atherectomy system, which is used in treating peripheral and coronary artery disease, for $851 million.

+On July 5, 2023, Abbott received approval from the FDA for its leadless pacemaker system Aveir DR.

+In September 2023, the company acquired Bigfoot Biomedical, a developer of smart insulin management systems for people with diabetes.